SEPTA: 21st century

 In September 2021, SEPTA proposed rebranding their rail transit services, the Market–Frankford Line, Broad Street Line, Subway–Surface trolley lines, Norristown High Speed Line, Route 15 trolley, and the Media–Sharon Hill Line) as the "SEPTA Metro", in order to make the system easier to navigate.
 Under this proposal, new maps, station signage, and line designations would be created.
 Under the proposed nomenclature, trunk lines would receive a letter and a color, with services having a numeric suffix and service name to make wayfinding easier.
 Services on the current Market–Frankford Line, for instance, would be called "the L" and colored blue, with local service becoming the "L1 Market–Frankford Local".
 SEPTA budgeted $40 million for the rebranding in June 2023.
 SEPTA upgraded its website in late 2023 in advance of the planned rollout of SEPTA Metro in 2024.

-In 2024, general manager Leslie Richards resigned.
+In 2024, general manager Leslie Richards resigned, and was replaced by Scott Sauer.

-In 2025, SEPTA announced unprecedented cuts to its services, reducing service on all bus and rail lines by 20% and eliminating 32 bus routes and shortening a further 16 routes.
-It would also increase transit fares to $2.90 per ride.
-Democratic politicians in Pennsylvania sought to avoid these cuts by passing a comprehensive funding bill, but Republican politicians in the state, who often represent rural districts, have opposed the comprehensive funding package.
+In 2025, owing to severe state budget shortfalls, SEPTA announced unprecedented cuts to its services: reducing service on all bus and rail lines by 20%, eliminating 32 bus routes, and shortening a further 16 routes.
+It also announced an increase to transit fares to $2.90 per ride.
+Democratic politicians in Pennsylvania sought to avoid these cuts by passing a comprehensive funding bill, but Republican politicians in the state, who often represent rural districts, opposed the comprehensive funding package.
 Republicans proposed instead to shift money from the state's Public Transportation Trust Fund towards SEPTA, which Democrats described as an unserious proposal that robbed earmarked funding from transit projects.
-On September 4th, a court order halted any further service cuts while restoring already cut services, The judge allowed the fare increases to go forward on September 14th.
+On September 4, a court order halted any further service cuts while restoring already cut services.
+The judge allowed the fare increases to go forward on September 14.